sorenmulli/imgseg-fake-balloons/README.md

 ```
 ### Run experiments
 See `python imgseg02561/train.py --help`.
-My configuration is run when running `make train` but some paths should be configured to your data location
+My configuration is run when running `make train` but some paths should be configured to your data locations.